yanlinglin/dog_breed_classifier/README.md

 ## The libraries used

 This project used Keras extensively for creating the CNN.
-It also used sklearn for dataset loading, OpenCV and PIL for image work, Matplotlib for viewing the images.
-OpenCV's Haar feature-based cascade classifiers is introduced to detect human faces in images.
+The following packages are used:
+- numpy: handling training, validation and testing data;
+- matplotlib: plot images;
+- pandas: showing the class distribution of provided data;
+- cv2: processing and showing images
+- tqdm: showing progress bar.

 ## files in the repository with a small description of each: